 - Cancellations.
 If a decision is made to cancel a title with supplementation, the volumes should not be retained for more than three years, and should be clearly labeled "This Material is Not to Be Updated."

 - Format.
 If the material is also available electronically, it should be considered a candidate for weeding.
-The most appropriate format for our collection and clientele should be selected.
+The most appropriate format for our collection and patrons should be selected.

 - Physical condition of the material.
 A determination concerning rebinding, repairing or discarding material in poor condition should be made, with the cost of maintenance or preservation balanced against the value of the material to the collection.